 St Mary’s Park is a flourishing public space with extensive facilities including four tennis courts.
 As part of the pilot, the four tennis courts were rejuvenated (including resurfacing, repainting and remarking) and a Gate Access System installed.
 This facilitated a simple online court booking process which was promoted both in the park and online to the local community.
-To support this, LTA Rally, the LTA’s nationwide online booking tool, was implemented in summer 2019.
+To support this our online booking system was implemented in summer 2019.

 Peak time slots at St Mary’s Park are charged at £3 per hour per court, but an annual pass costs just £20.
 Importantly, some courts are still free to use, subject to booking and availability.